One Hundred Pound Banknote

 Z 315551 to Z 553000

 Only one example of the second variety of this signature combination is known to exist in private hands.
-This note was offered at a Spink auction in March 1987 and sold for $42,000.
+This note was offered at a Spink & Sons auction house in March 1987 and sold for $42,000.
 The only other notes of this variety known are in Bank and Museum collections.